ActiveVisionLab/DualRC-Net/README.md

 python train.py --training_file path/to/training_pairs.txt --validation_file path/to/validation_pairs.txt --image_path path/to/MegaDepth_v1_SfM
 ```

-## Pre-trained Model
+## Pre-trained model
 We also provide our pre-trained model.
-You can download `dualrc-net.pth.tar` from the [link](https://drive.google.com/drive/folders/1_Ha3xY_1u9Wpb7oV8rEr0Jy8mL3HGnp9?usp=sharing)
+You can download `dualrc-net.pth.tar` from this [link](https://drive.google.com/drive/folders/1_Ha3xY_1u9Wpb7oV8rEr0Jy8mL3HGnp9?usp=sharing)
-and place it under directory `trained_models`.
+and place it under the directory `trained_models`.

 ## Evaluation on HPatches
 The dataset can be downloaded from [HPatches](https://github.com/hpatches/hpatches-dataset) repo.
 You need to download
 **HPatches full sequences**.\
-After downloading the dataset, then
+After downloading the dataset, then:
 1. Browse to `HPatches/`
 2. Run `python eval_hpatches.py --checkpoint path/to/model --root path/to/parent/directory/of/hpatches_sequences`.
 This will
 generate a text file which stores the result in current directory.